08

 As soon as you focus on one outlet, water starts flowing from it but the primary source would always be the same.
 If you turn off all water outlets in a house then the pressure of water is automatically redirected to the primary source.
 Water will not come out until you release the pressure.

 At the same time, when you turn on all water outlets together then it may affect the speed and it may cause various problems too.
 Let us connect the same concept to the Data Flow in SSIS.
-For example, if we want to stream 10K rows everyday and you don’t have that many resources available to process this data together, then it may create backward pressure on the source and you have to reduce the count to process them effectively.
+For example, if we want to stream 10K rows every day and you don’t have that many resources available to process this data together, then it may create backward pressure on the source and you have to reduce the count to process them effectively.

 Also, you have to focus on a few concepts like Memory buffer architecture, types of transformation, mode of communication, and execution trees, etc for effective execution of the data.
-Once data architecture is reviewed well, then you can shift for monitoring packages and determine how the SSIS engine works on the data processing.
+Once data architecture is reviewed well, then you can shift to monitoring packages and determine how the SSIS engine works on the data processing.

 You can manage data in groups using buffers.
 A buffer is a memory block where you can store rows or columns of the data and apply the transformation.
 In simple words, you have to extract data from sources and store them into buffers.
 The size of a memory buffer can be defined dynamically as needed.
 Further, they are connected in a pipeline where one data transformation is passed or shared by others.